-- 1. Expanded Pharmaceutical Schedule - a) Based on presentation of health economic data that supports the cost efficacy of new drugs, the New Zealand Government would remove the requirement that new drugs must accept a reimbursement level equivalent to or lower than the current reference price in order to gain access to the Pharmaceutical Schedule. - b) Elimination of Government-mandated cross-therapeutic reference pricing. - c) Separation of reimbursement price from market price for patented products. - d) Separation of patented products from generics in therapeutic/reimbursement groups. - e) Elimination of national tendering for patented pharmaceuticals. - 2.
-Governance of PHARMAC - a) Implementation of a dispute resolution process, particularly a formal process that would allow for appeal to PHARMAC's decisions. - b) Elimination of PHARMAC's exemption from Part II of the New Zealand Commerce Act of 1986 that governs antitrust behavior through legislative remedy or a change in the PHARMAC rules. - 3.
-Transparency and Consultative Mechanism - a) Inclusion of industry in the policy review process, including the establishment of an industry-Government working group. - b) Transparency and publication of procedural changes.
+- a) Based on presentation of health economic data which supports the cost-efficacy of new drugs, the New Zealand Government would remove the requirement that new drugs must accept a reimbursement level equivalent to or lower than the current reference price in order to gain access to the Pharmaceutical Schedule. - b) Elimination of Government-mandated cross-therapeutic reference pricing. - c) Separation of reimbursement price from market price for patented products. - d) Separation of patented products from generics in therapeutic/ reimbursement groups.

+e) Elimination of national tendering for patented pharmaceuticals.

+2. Governance of PHARMAC

+- a) Implementation of a dispute resolution process, particularly a formal process that would allow for appeal to PHARMAC's decisions. - b) Elimination of PHARMAC's exemption from Part II of the New Zealand Commerce Act of 1986 that governs antitrust behavior through legislative remedy or a change in the PHARMAC rules.

+3. Transparency and Consultative Mechanism

+- a) Inclusion of industry in the policy review process, including the establishment of an industry-Government working group. - b) Transparency and publication of procedural changes.

-In September 1998, the U.S. Trade Representative engaged in the first round of bilateral discussions with the New Zealand Ministry of Foreign Affairs (MoFA) to address the highly restrictive and anti-competitive policies and practices of PHARMAC.
-Although no formal resolution of the industry's issues was achieved at the meeting, both the U.S. and New Zealand Governments stated their positions and agreed to continue the consultations and focus future discussions on the development of new near term procedural mechanisms.
+In September 1998, the U.S. Trade Representative engaged in the first round of bilateral discussions with the New Zealand Ministry of Foreign Affairs (MOFA) to address the highly restrictive and anti-competitive policies and practices of PHARMAC.
+Although no formal resolution of the industry's issues was achieved at the meeting, both the U.S. Government and New Zealand Government stated their positions and agreed to continue the consultations and focus future discussions on the development of new near term procedural mechanisms.
 The proposed procedural measures included:

-a) reform of the independent scientific experts committee, the Pharmacology and Therapeutic Advisory Committee, that reviews applications submitted to PHARMAC;

-- b) recommendation for Pharmaceutical Schedule listing decisions made within three months; - c) establishment of 30-day public comment period; - d) a public hearing of experts; - e) final decisions on listing within six months; - f) establishment of an independent appeal process for listing denials, and public disclosure of analysis of reasons for denial; and, - g) automatic initiation of appeal process for inaction on applications.
+- Reform of the independent scientific experts committee, the Pharmacology and Therapeutic Advisory Committee, that reviews applications submitted to PHARMAC; - b) Recommendation for Pharmaceutical Schedule listing decisions made within 3 months; - c) Establishment of 30-day public comment period; - d) A public hearing of experts; - e) Final decisions on listing within 6 months; - f) Establishment of an independent appeal process for listing denials, and public disclosure of analysis of reasons for denial; - g) Automatic initiation of appeal process for inaction on applications.